minorua/Qgis2threejs/docs/source/API.rst

 API
 ===

+This page needs to be updated.

+..
 See :doc:`ProgrammaticExportUsingPython` for an example of usage.

 Exporter class
 --------------

+..
-.. autoclass:: api.Exporter
+   autoclass:: api.Exporter
    :members:
    :special-members: